StratusLab/stratuslab.github.com/_posts/2013-06-19-review-matlab-tests.md

 ## Windows Notes

-These notes were taken while using a Windows 8 machine.
+These notes were taken while using a Windows 8 machine with the PowerShell.
 The details may need to be changed if you're using a different version of Windows.

+### PowerShell

+You can launch the PowerShell directly from the graphical interface or by running the command "powershell" from the older "cmd" interface.

 ### Python